WordPress.org vs WordPress.com: Differences, Benefits & FAQs

 No e-commerce features

-No matter which plan user you are, if your need is having an e-commerce website, don’t go to this platform.
+No matter which plan user you are, if your need is to have an e-commerce website, don’t go to this platform.
 It has no feature for an e-commerce website, including payment gateway integration.
-Opt for Shopify, it’s wordpress.com for an e-commerce website.
+Opt for Shopify; it’s wordpress.com, which is an e-commerce website.
 They take care of everything.

-So this was on the cons of WordPress.com, which you can see that there are more cons than benefits.
+So, this was on the cons of WordPress.comand you can see that there are more cons than benefits.
 Opposite to wordpress.org.
 Despite having a paid plan, you end up having limited resources until premium plans.
 However, if you have a bigger budget and don’t want to get your hands dirty by coding and managing web-hosting stuff, then you can switch to a Business or VIP plan.

 WordPress.com vs WordPress.org (FAQs)